dmaslov/games/README.md

 +stopwatch

++rpslS (rock-paper-scissors-lizard-Spock)

 requires
 ========

-All Games require Tkinter library.
+All Games, except rpslS, require Tkinter library.
 It should already be installed by default.

 If for some reason is not, install python-tk library via apt-get.